-ICE President Rick Smilow served as a board member of C-CAP for 10 years and still serves as an advisor.
+ICE Chairman and CEO Rick Smilow served as a board member of C-CAP for 10 years and still serves as an advisor.
 Other aspects of ICE’s support of C-CAP include:

-- Granting annual scholarships (over $40,000) so that several new NYC high school graduates can attend ICE
+- Granting annual scholarships (over $100,000) so that a range of new NYC and Los Angeles high school graduates can attend ICE

 - Hosting a one-week cooking summer camp for 16 high school students prior to their senior year

+Best known for its annual James Beard Award ceremony that highlights outstanding professionals across the culinary landscape.
 ICE is an active member of this NYC-based foundation, dedicated to elevating the status of chefs and the culinary arts in America.
-(In fact, the James Beard Foundation’s founding president, Peter Kump, was also the founder of ICE.)
+(In fact, the James Beard Foundation’s founding Chairman and CEO, Peter Kump, was also the founder of ICE.)
 ICE offers several annual scholarships through the foundation.

 Additionally, ICE student volunteers can be found cooking and assisting at the James Beard Foundation’s NYC townhouse and headquarters over 150 nights a year.